 Understanding Roof Vents

 We all want our homes to be warm in the winter and cool in the summer.
-One way to help achieve that goal is to have a properly insulated and vented attic.
-The insulation will help keep the cold winter or hot summer air out of your home, while the vents allow air into your attic, where it circulates and carries hot or cold air out.
+One way to help achieve that goal is to have a properly insulated attic and roof vents.
+The insulation will help keep the cold winter or hot summer air out of your home, while the roof vents allow air into your attic, where it circulates and carries hot or cold air out.
 While we all get lots of information on how important it is to properly insulate an attic, the equally important part about allowing for airflow isn't as frequently talked about.
 Here's an overview of how attic ventilation should work.

 Why We Need Ventilation

-When you first think about it, the idea of allowing cold winter or (hot summer) air into your attic just seems wrong.
+When you first think about it, the idea of allowing cold winter or hot summer air into your attic just seems wrong.
 However, your attic provides a middle ground or buffer between the extremes of the outside temperatures and the relatively constant temperature inside your home, without adding to the floor space that you need to heat and cool.

 In the summer, even though the attic is hot, it's still slightly cooler as a result of air movement.
 This movement allows the insulation (that actually holds heat) to cool quicker so it won't transmit heat into your home after the sun goes down.
 The cooler attic temperature is also good for your roof since it helps prolong the life of your shingles.

 Proper attic ventilation requires a steady flow of outside air from the lowest part of the attic, along the roofline, and out the highest part of the attic.
 This air movement helps the insulation work best and cools the underside of the roof.

 Soffit vents (the area beneath the eaves of your roof) allow the air to enter at the lowest part of your attic and ridge vents (a screened vent that replaces the top shingles at the peak of your roof), or roof vents allow it to escape out the top.